-Camogie is an Irish contact sport which is played by women.
-It is very similar to Hurling which is played by men.
+Camogie is an Irish contact sport that is played by women.
+It is very similar to Hurling that is played by men.
 Camogie is played by a huge number of women in Ireland and worldwide.

 One camogie game can last up to 60 minutes, 30 minutes each half.
 If the game is a tie at the end of regulation, there are two 10-minute extra time until one team scores.

 While camogie has similarities to hurling, there are some key differences.
 Camogie, players use a slightly smaller ball, and the rules differ in terms of physical contact and the playing field.
 Camogie allows for less physical contact compared to hurling.

 - Hurling — a Gaelic outdoor team sport where players use a wooden stick to hit a ball between the opposing team’s goalposts.